 Joaquin Huerta, Senior Consultant

 Despite the challenges to the industry brought on by the last year, some restaurant brands are emerging stronger from the pandemic.
 Those brands that accelerated off-premise options and delivered high service levels have a clear advantage, but others can—and must—catch up.
-This new blog series will discuss how some restaurant brands are leveraging their current momentum, with this first entry making some general observations about the current state of the industry.
+This new blog series (read part 2) will discuss how some restaurant brands are leveraging their current momentum, with this first entry making some general observations about the current state of the industry.

 The COVID-19 pandemic forced the hospitality industry, including restaurants, to rapidly reinvent its business model.
 Prior to the pandemic, dine-in and drive-thru demand in the quick-service restaurant industry were balanced.
 During the pandemic, the hospitality industry generally saw a transition of customer preferences from predominantly dine-in business to more off-premises and contactless pickup offerings.
 In 2020, drive-thru demand increased from 55-70 percent to 90-95 percent.